SRG: Score-based Relaxation-guided Generation for Mixed Integer Linear Programming: Experiments

 \subsection{Generation Analysis}

-\textbf{1) Sample Diversity.} We further examine the diversity of the generation process in Fig.\ref{fig:sc}.
-The sampling strategy produces \textit{diverse} solution candidates, which increases the likelihood of constructing high-quality subproblems and enhances the robustness of the subsequent search.
-Notably, DDPM and DDIM sampler both have sample diversity.
+\textbf{Sample Diversity.} Despite each training instance providing only a single optimal label, our sampling strategy produces \textit{diverse} candidates (Figs.~\ref{fig:qica}--\ref{fig:qicfl} in Appendix~\ref{app:QUANT}), with diversity arising from the stochasticity of the reverse-time SDE and the directional shaping of the relaxation guidance.
+This expands the coverage of high-quality subproblems and improves robustness of the downstream search.

-\textbf{2) Progressive Reduction.} We visualize the sampling trajectories and the objective regularization value \(|\mathcal{O}(x)|_1\) on medium-scale Set Cover (SC) and the constraint regularization \(\mathcal{P}(x)\) on Maximum Independent Set (MIS) benchmarks in Fig.\ref{fig:iterations} and Fig.\ref{fig:penalty}, respectively.
-The results demonstrate a progressive decrease in the corresponding Lagrangian regularization terms and penalty throughout the generation process.
-This confirms that our model effectively guides the solution distribution toward high-quality region.
+\textbf{Progressive Reduction.} Sampling trajectories on medium-scale CA and CFL (Figs.~\ref{fig:penaltyca}--\ref{fig:penaltycfl} in Appendix~\ref{app:QUANT}) show a progressive decrease in both objective and constraint-violation terms during generation, confirming that the learned model steers the solution distribution toward feasible, high-quality regions.

+\textbf{Efficiency Analysis.} Under parallel sampling, our DDIM/DDPM sampler takes at most $0.53$ seconds on average across benchmarks (Table~\ref{tab:time_comparison}, Appendix~\ref{app:eff}), demonstrating the practicality of SRG for real-world deployment.